E.

-season quickly overtakes the pleasure of having the puppy it will suffer
+The stressful season can overtake the pleasure of having the puppy, causing

-accommodate its needs bearing in mind these points:
+his needs bearing in mind the following points:

 puppies need to sleep 14-16 hours of every 24 hours in order